Fraction-like rates from preferential voting: Zermelo's method of strengths

 \section{Zermelo's method of strengths}

-\upla{ -5pt} \upla The Llull matrix of a vote among $V$ voters can be viewed as corresponding to a tournament between the members of~$\ist$.
-In fact, it is as if $x$ and $y$ had played $T_{xy}=t_{xy}V$ matches (the number of voters who made a comparison between $x$ and $y$, even if this comparison resulted in a tie) and $V_{xy}=v_{xy}V$ of these matches had been won by $x$, whereas the other $V_{yx}=v_{yx}V$ had been won by~$y$ (one tied match is counted as half a match in favour of $x$ plus half a match in favour of $y$).
-For such a scenario, Ernst Zermelo~\cite{ze} devised in 1929 a rating method which turns out to be quite suitable to convert our rank-like rates into fraction-like ones.
-This method was rediscovered later on by other autors (see~\cite{st,ke} and the references therein).
+The Llull matrix of a vote among $V$ voters can be viewed as a tournament between the members of~$\ist$.
+In fact, it is as if $x$ and $y$ had played $T_{xy}=t_{xy}V$ matches (the number of voters who made a comparison between $x$ and $y$, even if some of these voters considered $x$ at the same level as $y$) and $V_{xy}=v_{xy}V$ of these matches had been won by $x$, whereas the other $V_{yx}=v_{yx}V$ had been won by~$y$ (one tied match is counted as half a match in favour of $x$ plus half a match in favour of $y$).
+It was in such a scenario that Zermelo devised in 1929 his rating method~\cite{ze}.
+Later on, the same method has been rediscovered by several other autors (see~\cite{st,ke} and the references therein).

 Zermelo's method is based upon a probabilistic model for the outcome of a match between two items $x$ and $y$.
 This model assumes that such a match is won by $x$ with probability $\flr_x/(\flr_x+\flr_y)$ whereas it is won by $y$ with probability $\flr_y/(\flr_x+\flr_y)$, where $\flr_x$ is a non-negative parameter associated with each player~$x$, usually referred to as its {\df strength}.
 If~all matches are independent events, the probability of obtaining a particular system of values for the scores $(V_{xy})$ is~given by